 At the end of March 2011 we planted 9 trees on the perimeter of the field behind St Chad’s Parish Centre (to join the self-seeded plum that is already there): 2 pears (Williams Bon Cretien and Conference), a Victoria plum; 3 dessert apple varieties (Egremont Russet; Claygate Permain and Ashmeads Kernel) and 3 cooking apples (Lane’s Prince Albert; Newton Wonder; and Bramleys Seedling).

 The trees started to bear fruit from the autumn of 2014 and by 2016 there was real evidence of the ‘fruits of our labour’.
-Unlike the fruit on the neighbouring war memorial site, nobody came and stripped the fruit off the trees before it was ripe.
+Unlike the fruit on the neighbouring war memorial site, it’s rare that anyone comes and strips the fruit off the trees before it is ripe.

 Location of this orchard

 This orchard is behind the Parish centre at St Chad’s.
 The map shows the location of this and the war memorial site nearby.